-Behind our home in the lush Pacific Northwest is a gulch with fir trees down in the draw along with maple and cypress.
+When we lived in the Pacific Northwest there was a gulch with fir trees down in the draw along with maple and cypress.
 The bottom by the creek is virtually impenetrable with English ivy and pesky blackberry bushes.
-In the summer and fall the green foliage covers to the extent that you can’t see the forest floor, the creek, or the rotting rowboat that leans against the giant maple.
+In the summer and fall, the green foliage covers to the extent that you can’t see the forest floor, the creek, or the rotting rowboat that leans against the giant maple.

-When autumn comes around and the trees start to lose their summer clothes, the ivy and vines begin to retreat to wherever they go in the winter.
-From my elevated back deck I can see deeper into the wooded bottom, almost to the creek that flows year round in the draw.
-The rowboat still isn’t visible because the bank is too steep and the angle isn’t right from the deck, but a few feet away I can see the faint outline of a metallic and skeletal structure.
+However, when autumn came around and the trees started to lose their summer clothes, the ivy and vines begin to retreat to wherever they go in the winter.
+From my elevated back deck, I could see deeper into the wooded bottom, almost to the creek that flows year-round in the draw.
+The rowboat still wasn’t visible because the bank is too steep and the angle isn’t right from the deck, but a few feet away I could see the faint outline of a metallic and skeletal structure.

-Leaves fall like small kites landing gently on the ground revealing what’s left of a child’s ancient swing set.
-The wooded backyard was ruled by laughter and joy.
-Children once squealed with glee on that equipment, but no child has touched it in years, however the equipment stands tall and erect amongst the firs, ivy, and blackberry bushes.
+The leaves fell like small kites landing gently on the ground revealing what’s left of a child’s ancient swing set.
+Once upon a time, the wooded backyard was ruled by laughter and joy.
+Children squealed with glee on that equipment, but no child has touched it in years.
+However, the equipment stood tall and erect amongst the firs, ivy, and blackberry bushes.
 I suppose the metal will eventually rust away and the elements will leach into the loamy soil; maybe the relentless blackberry bushes will pull it down like prey to be devoured by moisture and oxidation into the brown leaves.
-For now the metal, paint, bolts, and nuts stand in defiance of the inevitable.
-But make no mistake, death and decay are overtaking the old joy-making machine.
+But for now, the metal, paint, bolts, and nuts stood in defiance of the inevitable.
+But make no mistake, death and decay will overtake the old joy-making machine.

-Wrapping the fleece closer to my sagging shoulders, I stare at the play set.
-In it I see meaning, deep meaning.
-Sociologists suggest that people have a difficult time describing or even identifying something that they don’t have the vocabulary for.
+I wrapped the fleece closer to my sagging shoulders, I stared at the playset.
+In it, I saw meaning, deep meaning.
+Sociologists suggest that people have a difficult time describing or even identifying something for which they have no vocabulary.
 Some even suggest that you can have a hard time experiencing something for which you have no corresponding word.
-The Greeks had a word for the feeling you have when you are happy: makarios.
-It is a feeling of contentment when you know your place in the world and are satisfied with that place.
-If your life has been fortunate, you should feel makarios.
+The Greeks had a word for the feeling you have when you are happy: Makarios.
+It is a feeling of contentment when you know your place in the world and is satisfied with that place.
+If your life has been fortunate, you should feel Makarios.

-Those tubes and chains of metal in the bottom of the gulch remind me of wasted years building my life on false sources of what I long for—joy unspeakable and full of glory.
+Those tubes and chains of metal in the bottom of the gulch reminded me of wasted years building my life on false sources of what I longed for—joy unspeakable and full of glory.
 A scaffolding of career success, peer approval, solid reputation, and a sense of accomplishment.
-And yet they are all mere child’s play when viewed from elevated platform of middle life.
-They are illusory.
-They will not withstand the relentless ravages of time and the toxicity of sin.
+And yet they were all mere child’s play when viewed from the elevated platform of late middle life.
+They were illusory.
+They would not withstand the relentless ravages of time and the toxicity of sin.

 We used to sing a song in the church I grew up in that makes much sense to me these days: